 APPLIES TO: Power BI Desktop Power BI service

 With Power BI Desktop, you can use R to visualize your data.
 R is a language and environment for statistical computing and graphics.

 By default, Power BI Desktop doesn't include, deploy, or install the R engine.
 To run R scripts in Power BI Desktop, you must separately install R on your local computer.
-You can download and install R for free from many locations, including the Revolution Open download page and the CRAN Repository.
+You can download and install R for free from many locations, including from the CRAN Repository.
 The current release of R scripting in Power BI Desktop supports Unicode characters and spaces (empty characters) in the installation path.

 Enable R visuals in Power BI Desktop

 After you've installed R, Power BI Desktop enables it automatically.
 To verify that Power BI Desktop has enabled R in the correct location, follow these steps:

 From the Power BI Desktop menu, select File > Options and settings > Options.

 On the left side of the Options page, under Global, select R scripting.

 Under R script options, verify that your local R installation is specified in Detected R home directories and that it properly reflects the local R installation you want Power BI Desktop to use.
 In the following image, the path to the local installation of R is C:\Program Files\R Open\R-3.4.4\.

 The current version of R supported on both Power BI Desktop and the Power BI service is version 3.4.4.